IssamHeli/ASP.NET-Core-Blog/README.md

-1 =>  go to appsettings.json > {} ConnectionStrings > "StringChainCnx" :   Set Your String Chain Cnx "Sql Server "
+1 =>  go to appsettings.json > ConnectionStrings > "StringChainCnx" :   Set Your String Chain Cnx Use "Sql Server "

 2 => new terminal > dotnet ef database update .